ibm-cloud-docs/secrets-manager/vault-api.md

 | `description` | An extended description of the secret.                                      |
 | `payload` | **Required.** The secret data in JSON format to assign to the secret.
 The maximum file size is 512 KB. |
 | `labels[]` | Labels that you can use to filter for secrets in your instance.
 Up to 30 labels can be added. |
-{: caption="Create secret request parameters - Key-value secrets" caption-side="top"}
+{: caption="Create secret request parameters - Key-value secrets" caption-side="bottom"}
 {: #vault-create-secret-params-kv}
 {: tab-title="Key-value secrets"}
 {: tab-group="vault-create-secret-params"}